tatianabio/1892769-kekstagram-simple-27/Readme.md

 * "Kekstagram" is a website for sharing photos.
 * You can edit your uploaded photo by changing the scale and/or by applying filters.
-* When uploading a photo, it's also necessary to add a caption containing 20-140 symbols.
+* When uploading a photo, it's also necessary to add a caption containing 20-140 characters.
 * Implemented form validator will notify if the caption's requirements aren't met.

 ---